-Between our bike tour around the hidden gems of Berlin, TFT’s thirteen years of expertise in leading trips through Paris, and a nighttime ghost walk through London to learn some of its more gruesome history, this program provides unique insider access to all three countries.
+Between our bike tour around the hidden gems of Berlin, TFT’s sixteen years of expertise in leading trips through Paris, and a nighttime ghost walk through London to learn some of its more gruesome history, this program provides unique insider access to all three countries.

 What is included?

 Ground transportation, accommodations, all breakfasts and dinners, chaperones and guides, trip related activities, trip related activity admissions, taxes and tips.

 Not included (not intended to be an exhaustive list): Airfare, rail passes, lunches, visas & visa application fees, beverages other than tap water, activities and admissions not referenced in the itinerary or deemed not trip related such as movies, clubs and the like, expenses incurred by the participant that are outside the trip description such as damage to hotels, excess baggage fees and the like, expenses related to unforeseen circumstances such as transportation strikes, natural disasters and the like, personal and medical expenses.

 How do the optional group flights work?